 - Live at Newport (recorded at the 1963, 1964 and 1966 Newport Folk Festivals) (1990)

 Tropes present in his life and work:

-Oh, look outside the window, there's a woman being grabbed
+- Apathetic Citizens: "Outside of a Small Circle of Friends".Oh, look outside the window, there's a woman being grabbed

 They've dragged her to the bushes and now she's being stabbed